urbit/urbit/README.md

 Now you should be able to build your software for macOS.

-## Integrating Nixcrpkgs into your project
+## Integrating nixcrpkgs into your project

-The instructions above show how to cross-compile a "Hello, World!" program that is included with Nixcrpkgs.
-Instead of including your project in Nixcrpkgs like the hello program, you will probably want to just use Nixcrpkgs as a tool in your project.
+The instructions above show how to cross-compile a "Hello, World!" program that is included with nixcrpkgs.
+Instead of including your project in nixcrpkgs like the hello program, you will probably want to just use nixcrpkgs as a tool in your project.
 To get an idea of how to do that, you can look at other projects that have done the same.
 In the projects listed below, you should look for a file named `default.nix` in the top-level directory and look for build instructions that explain what `nix-build` commands to run.

-* The [Pololu Tic Stepper Motor Controller software](https://github.com/pololu/pololu-tic-software) is a C/C++ project that uses CMake and Nixcrpkgs.
+* The [Pololu Tic Stepper Motor Controller software](https://github.com/pololu/pololu-tic-software) is a C/C++ project that uses CMake and nixcrpkgs.
-* The [Pololu USB AVR Programmer v2 software](https://github.com/pololu/pololu-usb-avr-programmer-v2) is a C++ project that uses CMake and Nixcrpkgs.
+* The [Pololu USB AVR Programmer v2 software](https://github.com/pololu/pololu-usb-avr-programmer-v2) is a C++ project that uses CMake and nixcrpkgs.
-* The [Pololu USB Bootloader Utility (p-load)](https://github.com/pololu/p-load) is a C++ project that uses CMake and Nixcrpkgs.
+* The [Pololu USB Bootloader Utility (p-load)](https://github.com/pololu/p-load) is a C++ project that uses CMake and nixcrpkgs.

 [nix]: http://nixos.org/nix/
 [nixpkgs]: http://nixos.org/nixpkgs/

-## Maintaining the Nixcrpkgs system
+## Maintaining the nixcrpkgs system

 You should occasionally run `nix-collect-garbage` to remove items that are no longer needed and reclaim your disk space.
 However, note that Nix will